Oceanyq/CNVreg/README.md

 #### 2. The association analysis with cross-validation to fine-tune parameters for penalized regression models: `cvfit_WTSMTH()`

+  The penalty terms and the tuning parameters in the association analysis.

    The `cvfit_WTSMTH()` uses a generalized linear model with 2 penalty terms to perform the assiciation analysis.
+The strength of the penalization is controled by a tuning parameter for each penalty terms.

+   Penalization for sparsity:

+      An L\textsubscript{1} Lasso penalty to select trait-associated CNV fragments.

+      The tuning parameter $\lambda_{1}$ controls the level of penalization for sparsity.
+As $\lambda_{1}$ increases, the model increases in sparsity, leading to fewer variables with non-zero coefficients

+   Penalization for smoothness:

+      A weighted L\textsubscript{2}-fusion penalty on the adjacent CNV fragments to encourage similar effect coefficients between two consecutive fragments.

+      The tuning parameter $\lambda_{2}$ controls the level of penalization for smoothness.
+As $\lambda_{2}$ increases, the coefficients for adjacent CNV fragments become more similar to each other.
+      When λ2 approaches 0, the model reduces to a Lasso regression.

-One of the penalty is a weighted L\textsubscript{2}-fusion penalty on the adjacent CNV fragments to encourage similar effect coefficients between two consecutive fragments.
-The other penalty is an L1 Lasso penalty to select trait-associated CNV fragments.
-These penalty terms allow the CNV profile regression to estimate association effects, smooth effect sizes for adjacent CNV fragments, and select trait-associated fragments simultaneously.
+   The penalized regresssion model allows the CNV profile regression to estimate association effects, select trait-associated fragments, and smooth effect sizes for adjacent CNV fragments simultaneously.

 ```{r load CNVreg package}
 # need to compile before being officially published